wireapp/brand/text/glossary/index.md

 : US-specific jargon for mobile telephone.

 {: #change-password} ~~change password~~ → [reset password](#reset-password)
-: Deprecated term for the password reset process
+: Deprecated term for the password reset process.

 {: #chat} ~~chat~~ → [conversation](#conversation)
 : Informal term for 1:1 or group conversation.
 Use “conversation” if space allows.